 Why?
 Dunes always have a gentle slope on the windward side and a steep slump on the leeward side.
 If you ride with the wind in your face, you’ll ride up the steep leeward side and down the gently sloped windward side.
 That keeps you from flying off steep, precipitous dunes that you couldn’t see and smashing down hard at the bottom.

-It also lets you get huge air and make long jumps and still get a smooth landing that’s easy on your suspension (assuming you throttle correctly to keep your machine level).
+It also lets you get huge air, make long jumps, and still get a smooth landing that’s easy on your suspension (assuming you throttle correctly to keep your machine level).
 Ride against the wind and you’ll save your spine, your machine, and your dignity.